Guidelines and Regulations to Provide Insights on Public Policies to Ensure AI’s Beneficial Use as a Professional Tool

 The digitisation of the legal sector itself will provide new opportunities, as a new niche will open up for law firms that can stand by their clients on a different level away from ‘cool’ software processes.

-This project is the first edition (2020) on the existing guidelines and statutory regulations on the use of AI as a professional tool.
+This project is the second edition on the existing guidelines and statutory regulations on the use of AI as a professional tool.
 This publication of the ANLBS Committee is intended to be updated every two years, and cover the main multilateral organisational and all the listed jurisdictions.

 We are thankful for the contributions from all participant firms, which made a tremendous effort to not only cover the legal aspects, but also to work together in the best interest of our legal community.